tomhrr/dale/doc/2-1-introspection.md

   * `(frm (p DNode))`: A list of parameter types.

 Takes a form (list node) of parameter types.
 Returns the number of functions that have those parameter types as their own.
+Calling this function initialises an internal list containing the names of the functions with the specified parameter types, which list is used by `fn-by-args-name`.

 #### `fn-by-args-name`